MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ### -UserIds
 The UserIds parameter specifies the user principal names (UPNs) of the users that the policy applies to.
 You can enter multiple values separated by commas.

+You can specify a maximum of 20 total users or groups (20 users and no groups, 10 users and 10 groups, etc.).

-Note that you can provide up to 20 users and/or groups for the policy to apply to.
-This limit applies to the total across the related parameters.
-To have the policy apply to all users in the tenant, use the Everyone switch.
+To have the updated policy apply to all users in the organization, use the Everyone parameter with the value $true.

 ```yaml
 Type: String[]